Bruce Brown NBA Playoffs Player Props: Nuggets vs. Heat

 Bruce Brown Insights vs. the Heat

-- This season, Bruce Brown has made 4.5 shots from the floor per game, which adds up to 10.0% of his team's total makes.
+- This season, Bruce Brown has made 4.5 shots per game, which adds up to 10.0% of his team's total makes.

-- Brown is averaging 3.2 three-point field goal attempts per game this season, which is 9.9% of his team's tries from beyond the arc.
+- He's put up 3.2 threes per game, or 9.9% of his team's shots from beyond the arc this season.

-- Brown's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.
+- Brown's opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.

-- On defense, the Heat have allowed 109.8 points per game, which is second-best in the NBA.
+- The Heat are the second-best defensive team in the league, giving up 109.8 points per game.

-- Conceding 41.9 rebounds per game, the Heat are the sixth-ranked squad in the NBA.
+- Conceding 41.9 rebounds per game, the Heat are the sixth-ranked squad in the league.

-- The Heat give up 25.6 assists per contest, 14th-ranked in the NBA.
+- The Heat are the 14th-ranked squad in the league, giving up 25.6 assists per game.

-- The Heat are the 28th-ranked team in the league at allowing threes, giving up 13.1 made 3-pointers per contest.
+- In terms of 3-pointers, the Heat are 28th in the NBA, giving up 13.1 makes per game.

 Bruce Brown vs. the Heat